mendix/docs/content/en/docs/appstore/platform-supported-content/modules/database-connector-mx10.md

 2. If the PostgreSQL server requires Mendix to authenticate using a client certificate, add the client certificate details to the App Settings by clicking **Configuration** > **Edit** > **Custom**.
 See the [Running Locally](/howto/integration/use-a-client-certificate/) section of *Use a Client Certificate* for further instruction of how to add the certificate details.

 3. Add the connection details to the [Database Connection wizard](#connect-database).
 Fill in the following details:
-    * Set SSL Encrytion to **Yes**
+    * Set SSL encryption to **Yes**
-    * Set SSL Mode as per your requirement
+    * Set SSL mode as per your requirement
-    * Add Client certificate identifierl; this must match the value provided in the custom settings dialog
+    * Add the Client certificate identifier; this must match the value provided in the custom settings dialog

 {{< figure src="/attachments/appstore/platform-supported-content/modules/external-database-connector/example-SSL-connection.png" class="no-border" >}}

-Click **Test Connection** using certificates added to test your connection.
+4. Click **Test Connection**.

-4. Run your application to test  the connection for local runtime.
+5. Run your application to test the connection for local runtime.

 ### Running in the Cloud

 To connect to PostgreSQL when the application is running in Mendix Cloud, follow these steps:

 1. Configure client certificates in Mendix Cloud by following the steps in the [Running in the Cloud](/howto/integration/use-a-client-certificate/#running-in-the-cloud) section of *Use a Client Certificate*.
 2. After the client certificate has been added, double-click the client certificate and add the value `ClientCertificateIdentifier` to `Use Client Certificate for specific services`.
+This must match the value provided for the constant `ClientCertificateIdentifier`.
 3. Add the required values to the constants created for DBSource, DBUsername, DBPassword, and ClientCertificateIdentifier.